SDG 9, 11, 12, 13, 15

 Most of all, the Field Station fits in border park Groot-Saeftinghe.
 A cross-border project, in which, together with stakeholders, the regional stakeholders, added value for the region and nature is created.

 Contractor : Van Hese Infra B.V.

 Period: The contract was awarded in July 2020.
-Completion is planned for summer 2022.
+Completion is planned for november 2022.

 Activities: Construction team members worked together to design the construction quality, lifespan, sustainability, circularity, biodiversity in the design and ultimately also the construction.

 Type of tender: Multiple private tender based on the Best Value methodology based on the preliminary design.

 THis project CONTRIBUTES TO THE FOLLOWING SUSTAINABLE GOALS, THE SO-CALLED SUSTAINABLE DEVELOPMENT GOALS (SDG)